 There are a couple of predictable nuances here.
 First of all, the row showing record ID of 1 (which was the Phoebe Buffay record I deleted) shows up simply as a delete operation, even though this row was inserted and subsequently deleted since the starting version number.
 Remember, it’s the delta that will be shown – each operation against that row is not retained in change tracking.
 For IDs numbered 2 and 4 – which were the two rows that I inserted and subsequently updated – the SYS_CHANGE_OPERATION shows an insert, even though we updated both records after insert.
 The tell is that the SYS_CHANGE_VERSION and SYS_CHANGE_CREATION_VERSION on these rows do not match, indicating that the most recent change was not the insert.

 Change tracking is a simple and lightweight means of change detection in SQL Server.
-As shown, using change tracking allows relatively easy access to new, changed, and deleted data, eliminating the need for brute-force comparisons or other costly means of change detection.
+Using change tracking allows easy identification of new, changed, and deleted data, eliminating the need for brute-force comparisons.
 In my next post, I’ll look at this from an ETL perspective, integrating change tracking into an end-to-end load process.